Wheel of Fortune (American game show)

 Wheel of Fortune (often known simply as Wheel (Note: The simplified title was often used by former host Pat Sajak on-air and has been used instead of the full title in numerous promotional materials for the show.)) is an American television game show created by Merv Griffin.
 The show has aired continuously since January 6, 1975.
 Contestants solve word puzzles, similar to those in hangman, to win cash and prizes determined by spinning a giant carnival wheel.
 The current version of the series, which airs in nightly syndication, premiered on September 19, 1983.
-Since September 9, 2024, the show has been hosted by Ryan Seacrest and Vanna White, with Jim Thornton as the announcer.
+Since September 9, 2024, the show has been hosted by Ryan Seacrest and Vanna White.

 The original version of Wheel was a network daytime series that ran on NBC from January 6, 1975, to June 30, 1989, and subsequently aired on CBS from July 17, 1989, to January 11, 1991; it returned to NBC on January 14, 1991, and was cancelled that year, ending on September 20, 1991.
 The network daytime and syndicated nighttime versions aired concurrently from 1983 until the former's conclusion.
 Chuck Woolery and Susan Stafford were the original hosts of the daytime network version.
 Woolery left in 1981, and was replaced by Pat Sajak.
-Sajak left the network version in January 1989 to host his own late-night talk show, while remaining as host of the nighttime Wheel.
+Sajak left the network version in January 1989 to host his own late-night talk show.
 Succeeding Sajak on the daytime version was Rolf Benirschke, who was in turn replaced by Bob Goen when the network show moved to CBS.
 Stafford left in 1982 and was replaced by Vanna White, who remained on the network show for the rest of its run.
-Sajak retired from the nighttime version in June 2024 and was replaced by Seacrest in September of the same year.
+Sajak and White hosted the nighttime Wheel together from its premiere until June 2024, when Sajak retired and was replaced by Seacrest.
 Charlie O'Donnell, Jack Clark, and M.G.
-Kelly all served as announcers prior to Thornton taking over in 2011.
+Kelly all served as announcers prior to Jim Thornton taking over in 2011; Thornton was fired from the show in September 2026.